Cortinarius mucosus - Orange Webcap

 Cap

-The glossy mid-brown to orange-orange cap, darker towards the centre, is at first convex before flattening at maturity and sometimes developing a slight central depression.
+The glossy mid-brown to orange-brown cap, darker towards the centre, is at first convex before flattening at maturity and sometimes developing a slight central depression.

 Cap diameter is typically 6 to 9cm when fully expanded.